“Genes and family may determine the foundation of the house, but time and place determine its form.” -Jerome Kagan

 If you want to learn more about what science currently accepts are the inborn characteristics of human beings, a great book on the topic is Understanding Your Child’s Temperament by William Carey.
 Temperament is, by definition, the part of a child’s personality that is not caused by good or bad parenting.

 We now know that infants are born with certain built-in traits that affect their style of interacting with people, places and things throughout their lifetime.
 This validates what many parents knew intuitively all along.
 Like so many parents out there, I have two children who were different from birth.
 Before my experience as a parent, I had no idea how much biology plays a role in our personality development.

 1. Activity levels: How much does your baby (or child or you as an adult) move?
 You may have even noticed this while pregnant.
 This is the child’s “idle speed”.
 Does your baby sit quietly and watch or want to be in the middle of the action?

 2. Rhythms and regularity: Is your child regular in sleep and eating schedules or is it difficult to get him/her into a routine?

-8. Distractibility: Is your child easily distracted or able to shut out distractions and stay with an activity?
+8. Distractibility: This dimension looks at the quality of attention when a child is not particularly interested in an activity.
+Is your child easily distracted or able to shut out distractions and stay with an activity?

 Once you have figured out about your child’s temperament as well as your own, you can see how some children “fit” better with some adults.
 If your temperament is vastly different from that of your child, it is easy to think something is terribly wrong with one or both of you.
 Carey’s book can help parents spot the trouble areas, notice problems of poor fit, and come up with strategies for adapting to their child’s unique temperament.